-As of December 31, 2019, Mozilla had right-of-use assets of \$22.4 million and lease liabilities related to its operating leases of \$23.5 million.
+As of December 31, 2020 and 2019, Mozilla had right-of-use assets of \$16 million and \$22.4 million, respectively, and lease liabilities related to its operating leases of \$16.9 million and \$23.5 million, respectively.
 Right-of-use assets are included in prepaid expenses and other assets and lease liabilities are included within other liabilities on the consolidated statement of financial position.
-During the fiscal year ended December 31, 2019, Mozilla paid \$8.1 million in cash related to its operating leases.
-As of December 31, 2019, the weighted-average remaining lease term and weighted-average discount rate related to Mozilla's operating leases were 2.9 years and 4.0%, respectively.
+During the fiscal years ended December 31, 2020 and 2019, Mozilla paid \$10.0 million and \$8.1 million, respectively, in cash related to its operating leases.
+As of December 31, 2020 and 2019, the weighted-average remaining lease term was 3.1 and 2.9 years, respectively, and the weighted-average discount rate related to Mozilla's operating leases were 3.5% and 4.0%.